 Unlike many other Caribbean countries, we don’t have any large forts, sugar cane plantations or rum distilleries to visit.
 Most sites tend to not be very extensive, so you’ll be able to check quite a few off the list with only a few hours of exploring by car.
 Simply decide what you’d like to see, consult the map and discover Providenciales.

-The vibrant turquoise water and countless tiny rocky cays of the Chalk Sound National Park is our top recommended sight to see.
+The vibrant turquoise water and countless tiny rocky cays of the Chalk Sound National Park is our top recommended sight to see on the island.
 The water of this sheltered lagoon is especially brilliant at midday, and the vibrant colour of the water is truly breath taking.

 A unique and intricate terrain can be found in parts of Chalk Sound and the Frenchman’s Creek Nature Reserve.
 Locally called ironshore, this scenery is composed of exposed bits of weathered-sculpted limestone interspersed with patches of stunted and salt-resistant vegetation.
 Evidence of the Karst process of dissolution is evident as well, with miniature sinkholes and caves being quite common.
 Globally, the ironshore landscape is incredibly rare, and is only found at a few location in the Turks and Caicos and southern Bahamas.